remstef/which-vector-database/README.md

 ---

 The `notebook` directory shows example usages in `Python` for self-hosted vector databases.
+Use cases:
+- setup docker and if available administration interface
+- connect python client
+- create a database or collection
+- insert/store vectors with a specific ID
+- retrieve vectors by ID
+- TODO/DONE: search by property
+- TODO: search nearest neighbors
+- TODO: search vicinity threshold
+- TODO: hybrid search
 ---